-Lightning often strikes outside of heavy rain and may occur as far as 10 miles away from any rainfall.
+Lightning is also dangerous, often striking outside of heavy rain and occurring as far as 10 miles away from any rainfall.
 "Heat lightning" is actually lightning from a thunderstorm too far away for thunder to be heard.
 However, the storm may be moving in your direction.
 Most lightning deaths and injuries occur when people are caught outdoors in the summer months during the afternoon and evening.
 Your chances of being struck by lightning are estimated to be 1 in 600,000, but can be reduced even further by following safety precautions.
 Lightning strike victims carry no electrical charge and should be attended to immediately.

 Familiarize yourself with these terms to help identify a thunderstorm hazard: